MedentzidisCharalampos/Text-Generation-with-a-Recurrent-Neural-Network/README.md

 For each character the model looks up the embedding, runs the GRU one timestep with the embedding as input, and applies the dense layer to generate logits predicting the log-likelihood of the next character:

 ![alt text](https://github.com/MedentzidisCharalampos/Text-Generation-with-a-Recurrent-Neural-Network/blob/main/model_architecture.png)

+# Train the model

+The problem can be treated as a standard classification problem.
+Given the previous RNN state, and the input this time step, predict the class of the next character.
+Attach an optimizer, and a loss function: The standard tf.keras.losses.sparse_categorical_crossentropy loss function works in this case because it is applied across the last dimension of the predictions.
+Configure the training procedure using the tf.keras.Model.compile method.
+Use tf.keras.optimizers.Adam with default arguments and the loss function.